PayBy/botim-money-docs/docs/2_Online Payment Integration/Checkout/iframe-paypage.md

 	- If the redirectURI is a form, it will contain an HTML form that needs to be rendered and submitted automatically.
 The form includes a script for auto-submission.
 3. **3D Secure (3DS) Handling**: Merchants need to handle the 3DS verification themselves.
 The redirectURI will either lead to a 3DS verification link or contain a form that triggers the 3DS process.

-When you create the iFrame using PayBy.createIframe, you can pass a success function to handle the payment result manually.
+When you create the iFrame using Botim Money Business.createIframe, you can pass a success function to handle the payment result manually.
 The success function receives a data parameter that contains the payment result in JSON format.

 ```
 window.PayBy.createIframe({